-PRACTICE DIRECTION 41B - PROCEEDING BY ELECTRONIC MEANS: PROCEDURE FOR AN APPLICATION FOR A CONSENT ORDER FOR A FINANCIAL REMEDY IN CONNECTION WITH DIVORCE PROCEEDINGS
+PRACTICE DIRECTION 41B - PROCEEDING BY ELECTRONIC MEANS: PROCEDURE FOR AN APPLICATION FOR A CONSENT ORDER FOR A FINANCIAL REMEDY IN CONNECTION WITH MATRIMONIAL OR CIVIL PARTNERSHIP PROCEEDINGS

 This practice direction supplements rule 41.1 of the Family Procedure Rules 2010.